 |A (TX)||Garn-Fawr, South Wales||540 ft||AC||AC|

 Identifying the structures

-It was the question over an unusual looking technical building raised by Martin that prompted this research in the first place, so confirmation of the structures purpose was needed.
-However, thanks to one of the comprehensive journal articles, we have an image of inside one of the Receiver stations, as well as descriptions about the equipment used.
+It was the question over an unusual looking technical building raised by Martin that prompted this research in the first place, so confirmation of the purpose of the structure was needed.
+However, thanks to one of the comprehensive journal articles, we have an image of inside one of the Receiver stations, as well as descriptions of the equipment used.

 The image below taken in side the Aberdaron receiver station in North Wales (now removed) shows four parabolic antenna sitting on what appear to be concrete plinths by covered apertures in the wall of the building.
 The roof seems solid, likely constructed from cast or slabs of concrete, and there are steel beams reinforcing the roof.
 There are few other fixtures other than ducting for power cables, electric lighting and a clock on the gable wall.
 From the descriptions of these sites, this was one of two rooms at the TX and RX stations, which appear to have been very similar in design.

 The level of technical detail in the reports gives us a much greater idea of the purpose of these features.
 48in diameter parabolic mirrors were used for all transmitters and receivers, mounted inside the stations behind canvas windows.
 This indicates that both TX and RX stations would be very similar in appearance, with possible a greater number of windows in the TX station.
 In the image above, the X- and S-band receivers are the two mirrors central to the image, with the S-band equipment in the furthest window.
 The table on the right side has the S-band receiver and monitoring equipment.
 The bay to the left of the image is empty.
 The notes refer to meter wave (1 meter) equipment being located in an adjoining room which was used to carry a duplex radiotelephone link to all stations.